 - Cleaning is not possible at all, because removing a detected active malware file without removing its accompanying autorun entries would most likely crash the computer and leave it in an unbootable state.

 Always scan and clean locally.
-If you want to avoid installation of our software for doing that, go for the Emsisoft Emergency Kit scanner which is fully portable and doesn’t require any installation.
+If you don’t want to install our software for a one-off job, go for the Emsisoft Emergency Kit scanner, which is fully portable and doesn’t require any installation.

 Whether you’re an antivirus expert or a casual internet browser, we hope this information will help you understand exactly how Emsisoft’s top of the line technology is working to protect your computer from malware.